 Learn the absolute essentials of the technique and, using our unique multi-media examples and tutorial exercises, immediately enjoy the benefits when you return to the laboratory.

-A course designed to highlight the powerful possibilities of GC analysis with mass spectral detection.
-Tuning and tune reports will be explained and instruction given in the use of tune reports as a powerful diagnostic tool.
+This course is designed to highlight the powerful possibilities of GC analysis with mass spectral detection.
+We explain tuning and tune reports and instruct you how to use them as a powerful diagnostic tool.

-The functionality of the MS will be discussed in detail including principles of quadrupole and ion trap mass filters.
-Ion detection devices will be explained and the use of electron impact and chemical ionisation sources will be investigated with applicability to practical situations.
-GC Parameters will also be considered with operation and troubleshooting of inlets and columns explained.
+We then discuss the functionality of the MS in detail including principles of quadrupole and ion trap mass filters.
+Ion detection devices will be explained, and the use of electron impact and chemical ionisation sources will be investigated with applicability to practical situations.
+GC parameters will also be considered with an explanation of the operation and troubleshooting of inlets and columns.